francescoo22/masters-thesis/chapters/5-Annotation-System.typ

   ```
 )

-=== Assign borrowed field
+=== Assign Borrowed Field

 #display-rules(Assign-Borrowed-Field, "")

-*TODO: Add description (the current one is copied from the other document)*

-*TODO: Add an example*

-- Note that fields of a borrowed parameter are borrowed too and they need to be treated carefully in order to avoid unsoundness.
-Specifically, borrowed fields:
-  - Can be passed as arguments to other functions (if relation rules are respected).
-  - Have to become `T` after being read (even if shared).
-  - Can only be reassigned with a `unique`.
+Fields of a borrowed parameter must be treated with caution to avoid unsoundness.
+Borrowed fields can be passed as arguments to other methods if the preconditions for typing the method call are respected.
+In addition, they can be used on the right-hand side of an assignment with certain limitations.
+After being read, a borrowed field will inaccessible even if shared.
+Finally, borrowed fields can be used on the left-hand side of an assignment when a unique reference is on the right-hand side.

+Ensuring inaccessibility after reading borrowed fields and restricting their reassignment to unique references, along with respecting the preconditions for typing a return statement stated in @type-ret, is essential for maintaining soundness when unique references are passed to methods that accept a borrowed-shared parameter.

 #figure(
   caption: "Typing example for assigning a borrowed field",